isxaker/net_publish/README.md

 GenerateSelfSignedCertificate.deps.json  GenerateSelfSignedCertificate.pdb  System.Security.Cryptography.ProtectedData.dll
 ```

-I primarly use windows so i just build the app and run it.
-It works from ``/x64/Debug/net8.0`` folder even without publish.
-And I can just switch from windows to linux and do the same - just build and run and it works without publish.

 There're 3 options how you can specify RID for you project:
 1. no RID in csproj
 2. single RID - ``<RuntimeIdentifier>win-x64</RuntimeIdentifier>``
 3. multiple RID - ``<RuntimeIdentifiers>win-x64;linux-x64</RuntimeIdentifiers>``
 Honestly you don't need to specify RID in multuple form.
 It can be avoided cause option 1. and 3. are equivalent.
-When no RID is specified or multiple RID specified .net pulls all available runtimes for you project and copies them into single build output folder. deps.json file is organized correspondingly.
+When no RID is specified or multiple RID specified .net pulls all available runtimes for you project and copies them into single build output folder.
+*.deps.json file is organized correspondingly.

 <details>
 <summary>GenerateSelfSignedCertificate.deps.json for multiple RIDs</summary>